 In 2006, Dr. Califano and I began working together, and we now have an exciting program trying to reconstruct transcriptional networks that regulate pluripotency and lineage development.
 This has led us to stem cell biology, which has become one of the main focuses of my lab at this time.
 We have recently discovered some new transcription factor modules that regulate pluripotency, which is very gratifying.

 Looking back over my 30-plus years at Memorial, which has spanned my entire independent scientific career, it is interesting to reflect on the sea changes that have taken place both in the institution and in science.
 During this time, SKI became a world-class research institution, matching the world-class quality of the hospital.
 And entire new fields of scientific investigation were born.

 It has been an exciting and humbling experience for me to personally witness and be part of the tremendous advances in both clinical and basic science research here at Memorial Sloan Kettering.

 I am a scientist and my policy has always been to pursue what excites me.
 At present, I am punch-drunk with excitement for the research I am conducting.
 We are still making significant discoveries.
 If for some reason I no longer am able to be excited or to contribute, I will be the first person to acknowledge this and walk away, heading for the hills.

-I am 76 years old and people have asked when I plan to retire.
+I am in my mid-70s and people have asked when I plan to retire.
 I tell them that I don’t feel any different intellectually than when I was 40.
 Physically, is another matter!Back to top